 The United States Constitution limits the states' right to tax through the Due Process Clause and Commerce Clause.
-However on June 21, 2018, the justices in a 5-4 ruling against Wayfair Inc. overturned a 1992 Supreme Court precedent that had barred states from requiring businesses with no "physical presence" in that state to collect sales tax.
+However on June 21st, 2018, the justices in a 5-4 ruling against Wayfair Inc. overturned a 1992 Supreme Court precedent that had barred states from requiring businesses with no "physical presence" in that state to collect sales tax.
 This new ruling allows states to require out-of-state businesses, who do not have a physical presence, to collect and remit tax on sales from transactions in their state based on certain economic and transactional thresholds.
+Nearly all states have enacted laws to allow taxation on these types of transactions.